Market Recap: June 29, 2026, The Day in Numbers

 )

-ORDER BY leaderboard ASC, if(leaderboard = 'by dollars traded', dollar_volume_bn, shares_m) DESCShare-count boards mislead: the share leaders were SOXS, a 3x-leveraged inverse semiconductor ETF (695.3 million shares), and INLF, a penny stock whose 353.8 million shares were worth only about $23 million all day.
-Dollar volume shows where money actually moved.
+ORDER BY leaderboard ASC, if(leaderboard = 'by dollars traded', dollar_volume_bn, shares_m) DESCShare-count boards mislead: the share leaders were SOXS, a 3x-leveraged inverse semiconductor ETF (695.3 million shares), and INLF, a penny stock whose 353.8 million shares were worth about $23 million all day.
+Dollar volume shows where money moved; relative volume shows whether a name's activity is unusual for itself.

 The exact SQL behind every number